enjarai/mini-tardis/docs/getting_started.md

     The console of your makeshift TARDIS (made of Birch Stairs in this blueprint) can be made of any block.

 ![Makeshift Tardis Blueprint (IF THIS DOESN'T LOAD, UPDATE YOUR BROWSER)](img/makeshift_tardis.apng)

+### Operation

+Once you have built your makeshift TARDIS, using it is as simple as getting on and pulling the **Handbrake**.
+For your own safety, please make sure to stay inside the dematerialization zone while your TARDIS is taking off.

+!!! warning

+    Using the makeshift TARDIS will deposit it and you into a fully-fledged Model 82-4 timeship, which will be in flight at your moment of entry.
+As you will have limited time to safely land your new TARDIS, it is highly recommended that you read at least the [Basics of Flight] page of this manual before operating your makeshift timeship.

+[Basics of Flight]: basics/basics_of_flight.md